taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 ### Signal Storage

-The ZKP also needs to prove that the cross chain signal service’s storage roots have the correct values.
+The ZKP also needs to prove that the cross-chain signal service’s storage roots have the correct values.

 - **For L2 Signal Service**: the L1 storage root of the signal service is the second parameter in the anchor transaction.
-The ZKP shall verify that the storage root of the L1 Signal Service address has the given value by using an MPT proof against the state root stored in `meta.l1Hash` for the `l1SignalServiceAddress` account.
-This MPT proof must be queried by the L2 client from an L1 node.
+The ZKP should verify that the storage root of the L1 Signal Service address matches the provided value by using an MPT proof against the state root stored in `meta.l1Hash` for the `l1SignalServiceAddress` account.
+This MPT proof must be requested by the L2 client from an L1 node.

-- **For L1 Signal Service**: the L2 storage root verification will be done in the circuits by using an MPT proof against the post block state root for the `l2SignalServiceAddress` account.
+- **For L1 Signal Service**: the L2 storage root verification will be conducted within the circuits by leveraging an MPT proof against the post-block state root for the `l2SignalServiceAddress` account.

 ### EIP-1559

-In the Taiko L2 protocol, instead of being burned, the basefee is transferred to a designated `treasury` address.
-To ensure the integrity of this process, the ZKP needs to verify that the treasury address specified by the Taiko L1 contract is indeed the intended recipient.
+In the Taiko L2 protocol, rather than being burned, the basefee is transferred to a designated `treasury` address.
+In order to maintain the integrity of this procedure, the ZKP has to validate that the treasury address specified by the Taiko L1 contract is indeed the intended recipient.

 ### LibProving Verification

-The actual value of the public input parameters must be consistent with the values used to hash the ZKP instance (see [**LibProving**](https://github.com/taikoxyz/taiko-mono/blob/945dabc09a668678aca1296e91d567b45ad37922/packages/protocol/contracts/L1/libs/LibProving.sol#L182)).
+The actual values of the public input parameters must align with the values used to hash the ZKP instance (refer to [**LibProving**](https://github.com/taikoxyz/taiko-mono/blob/945dabc09a668678aca1296e91d567b45ad37922/packages/protocol/contracts/L1/libs/LibProving.sol#L182)).

 ## Data Cross-Verification in Circuits

-To help people to visualize all the above elements.
-Here is a diagram:
+Here is a diagram to assist in visualizing all the above components:

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontSize': '13px'}}}%%